 TKF is proud to help fund the new Entrepreneur Program building (EP) at the ACCRC.
 This is scheduled to be operational September 2019

 TKF will assist with the establishment of a photography studio at the new EP building.
 Professional studio photographers will teach aspiring Zuni photographers in studio lighting, use of professional equipment, photo editing software and proper preparation of images for use on websites.
 The goal would be for these Zunis to mentor others.
 This will allow Zunis to provide an on-site professional studio for the creation of professional photography for use in websites, show entry, visual recording and archiving for preservation, self-promotion and a key to using authentication tools for verification of provenance of Zuni jewelry.

 To further the success of the library project, TKF is providing high quality, lockable, glass door cabinets for the proper housing and storage of this initial incoming trove of work.
 ACCRC has graciously agreed to house this collection in an existing secure room at the present campus.
-Installation is projected for the early fall of 2019.
+Installation was completed in September 2019.

 Together, these projects simultaneously provide early beneﬁts for the Zuni people and lay the foundation for implementing the longer term vision of a comprehensive cultural center.